Celandine providing early nectar, March 2023 (photo: George Ashton)

-This is a Meadow Grasshopper, one of the commonest grasshoppers in the UK.
-Grasshoppers hatch out of their eggs as tiny versions called nymphs.
+The Meadow Grasshopper is one of the most common grasshoppers in the UK.
+They hatch out of eggs as tiny versions called nymphs.

-Grasshoppers eat a wide variety of vegetation and are generally not fussy.
-They are foodstuff for frogs and toads, lizards, birds and some rodents.
+Grasshoppers eat a wide variety of vegetation and are eaten by frogs, toads, lizards, birds and some rodents.

-They are mainly active through the day and make their song by rubbing a leg and a wing together.
-They are the only UK grasshopper that is unable to fly.
+They are mainly active by day and make their song by rubbing a leg and a wing together.
+They are the only UK grasshopper that is unable to fly (photo Sue Ashton).

 Dark Bush Cricket